-a) Statement of the behavior for which the disciplinary action is being taken;

-3) The supervisor or EEO Officer shall promptly hold a meeting with the employee to discuss the disciplinary action form with the employee and identify a corrective action.

-a) The meeting between the supervisor or EEO Officer and the employee shall may occur in person, through video conferencing, or over the telephone.

-b) During the meeting the supervisor or EEO Officer shall discuss the disciplinary action with the employee being disciplined to ensure that the employee:

-ii.
-Understands the expected work performance in light of the disciplinary action; and a) Should an employee being disciplined refuse to discuss the action with their supervisor or the EEO Officer, or refuse to sign the disciplinary action form, the supervisor or EEO Officer shall so note this, with date of refusal, on the form.
+- a) Statement of the behavior for which the disciplinary action is being taken; - b) The time and date of its occurrence; and - c) The specific policy section under which action is being taken. - 3) The supervisor or EEO Officer shall promptly hold a meeting with the employee to discuss the disciplinary action form with the employee and identify a corrective action. - a) The meeting between the supervisor or EEO Officer and the employee shall may occur in person, through video conferencing, or over the telephone. - b) During the meeting the supervisor or EEO Officer shall discuss the disciplinary action with the employee being disciplined to ensure that the employee: - i.
+Understands the reason for the disciplinary action; - ii.
+Understands the expected work performance in light of the disciplinary action; and - iii.
+Understands the consequences of continued unacceptable behavior. - 4) The employee being disciplined shall sign the disciplinary action form. - a) Should an employee being disciplined refuse to discuss the action with their supervisor or the EEO Officer, or refuse to sign the disciplinary action form, the supervisor or EEO Officer shall so note this, with date of refusal, on the form.

-4) The employee being disciplined shall sign the disciplinary action form.
+The Legislative Operating Committee determined that section V.D.2.d.3.a of the Law should be revised so that the meeting between the supervisor or EEO Officer and the employee to discuss the disciplinary action form is required to occur in person, unless it is impossible to meet in person, then video conferencing should be allowed as long as the video conferencing is recorded.